markkhoo/11-Note-Taker-Express.js/README.md

 ```
 This portion of code is a "solution" to saving notes into a json file.
 With a limited knowledge of how to read a json file type, this code portion reads stored notes through `'fs'`, parses the data and pushes a new note into the array of objects, and writes the data back into the json file through `'fs'` again.
 I don't consider this the most ellegant solution but a solution none the less. *Sorry future Mark if you see this.*

+UUID provides all notes with a unique id.
+Without this module, creating a unique id would be much more complicated.

 ---

 ## Contact